vshah3376/Weather-App/README.md

 # Weather-App
-Simple Weather-App which uses API of Open Weather
+Simple Weather-App which uses API of Open Weather built using nodejs